Cog-Creators/Red-DiscordBot/docs/guide_publish_cogs.rst

 Repositories that are correctly configured can be added to the `public index of cogs <https://index.discord.red/>`_.

-To be added to the index, make a pull request to the `Red-Index repository <https://github.com/Cog-Creators/Red-Index>`_ in the unapproved section.
+To be added to the index, make a pull request to the `Blue-Index repository <https://github.com/Cog-Creators/Blue-Index>`_ in the unapproved section.
 You can learn more about this process in the repository description.

 To be added to the approved repositories, first see `guide_cog_creators`.